tveedahl/wp_portfolio/wp-content/plugins/recaptcha-in-wp-comments-form/readme.txt

 * reCAPTCHA **verification process via AJAX before submitting the form**
 * **Second security checking process** for preventing any security breach **before saving the comment**
+* Supporting **four different WP comments form HTML structure types**
+* Advanced plugin options **based on HTML queries** for inserting the reCAPTCHA plugin in all kinds of WP themes
 * Optional **Forced javascript output** that allows you to use the plugin with old WP themes that didn't use function `comment_form()`
 * Advanced ID's tags settings for using this plugin with WP Themes that creates its own comments form HTML struct
 * reCAPTCHA javascript initialization that prevents reCAPTCHA conflicts in case of that other plugins use reCAPTCHA.